GUNNM-VR/smOllama/README.md

 - A running Ollama instance with at least one model installed
 - A modern web browser

 ### Installation

+#### Windows
-- On Windows, double-click the included `windows_start_server.bat` file to automatically start a server on port 80 and open smOllama
+- Double-click the included `windows_start_server.bat` file to automatically start a server on port 80 and open smOllama.
 - Or manually start a server with: `npx live-server --port=80 public`

+#### Other systems (Linux, macOS, etc.)
+- Simply run the command: `npx live-server --port=80 public`

-- You can also use any other web server of your choice (due to CORS restrictions, opening the file directly in a browser won't work)
+You can also use any other web server of your choice (due to CORS restrictions, opening the file directly in a browser won't work).

 ## Configuration